timosalm/tm-forum-poc/workshop/workshop/content/exercises/workload.md

 Last but not least, there is the configuration of a `serviceClaim` which enables automated binding of data services and their credentials to an application running as container in a Kubernetes cluster - in this case a MongoDB Atlas cluster.

-Development teams are then able to initiate their continous path production with the tanzu CLI.
+Development teams are then able to initiate their continous path to production with the tanzu CLI.
 ```terminal:execute
 command: tanzu apps workload create -f config/workload.yaml -y
 clear: true